[Updated as of 5/13/25]

 - If you email the assistants or the counsel a letter directly, you will be redirected back to these options.
 If you require assistance, please email sjud.fax@sen.ca.gov, or call the main Committee line at 916-651-4113.

 - If an organization or individual changes their position on a bill, it is the responsibility of the organization/individual changing their position to submit an updated position letter to the Committee.
-In the absence of an updated letter, the Committee will assume that the organization/individual’s position as set forth in the letter submitted to the Committee will be reflected in the analysis.

 - For letters from multiple organizations submitted through the Portal, you MUST list each and every organization on the coalition letter individually when submitting letters through the Advocacy Portal.
-Organizations not listed in the Portal may not be reflected in the analysis.
-Additionally, if you submit more than one letter under a single organization’s name to the Advocacy Portal, they will NOT be individually reflected in the analysis.
+Organizations not listed in the Portal may not be listed in the analysis.
+Additionally, if you submit more than one letter under a single organization’s name to the Advocacy Portal, they will NOT be individually listed in the analysis.

 - Committee staff are not responsible for distributing letters to Committee Members' offices, authors' offices, or other committees.